 Notes regarding the AI Act:

-- The regulation also does not apply to AI models developed for personal use.
+- The regulation does not apply to AI used in the course of a purely personal, non-professional activity.

-- Union law regarding "protection of personal data, privacy and the confidentiality of communications" applies to AI systems.
+- EU law on the protection of personal data, privacy and confidentiality of communications continues to apply to AI systems.

 Who will implement the AI Act?